vindarel/lisp-journey/content/blog/another-common-lisp-app-in-production.md

 with a stand-alone tool.

 That's it.
 One more!

+Another tool I am running connects to a SOAP service, shows data on a website (with Sentry configured in production), sells products with Stripe and sends emails with Sendgrid.
+And I (generally) update it while it runs by connecting to the Lisp REPL.
+Just throwing out buzzwords to you.

 While I'm at it, let me stress one point, to answer in advance a kind of feedback I already had: no, the resulting application doesn't use